Originally published April, 2018 and updated June, 2019

 Case studies: Three recent data breach notification failures

 Research indicates that failure to report data breaches in a timely manner is often due to insufficient security controls and improper management decisions.
 C-level executives choose to conceal the breach to avoid heavy fines and reputational damage, neglecting the interests of the people who entrusted sensitive data to them and deserve to be notified if that data is compromised.
-The GDPR codifies and extends the rights of data subjects, so it will force these executives to rethink their response or face harsher consequences.
+The GDPR codifies and extends the rights of data subjects, so it is forcing these executives to rethink their response or face harsher financial and legal consequences.

 Here are three stories of companies that failed to ensure security of their clients’ data and promptly notify relevant parties about data breaches.
 In all three cases, organizations knew about security incidents long before they decided to report them — making a bad situation even worse.
-Once the GDPR is in force, similar behavior could easily result in a fine of 10 million euros.
+With the GDPR now in force, similar behavior can easily result in a fine of 10 million euros or more.

 1. Uber: Company pays off hackers to hide the theft of 57 million user records.